Water damage isn’t the only worry when your basement floods

 Again, if you feel uneasy at all about the state of the electrical objects in your basement, or can't safely get to the breaker box to turn off the power, do not attempt to DIY this process.

 3. Remove Water Slowly and Be Ready to Wait

 Before you can start removing water, you have to find out if the flooding has even stopped.
 FEMA recommends that you mark the wall where it meets the water with a pen or pencil, then remove around 1 foot of the water in the space.
 You can use a pool pump, water vacuum, or bucket and mop to do this.
 Then, leave the area alone for 24 hours before continuing.

 This waiting period has two purposes: It will let you see if water is continuing to flow in or if it’s stalled, and it prevents your basement from caving in on itself.
 The weight that water-saturated soil applies to the basement walls and floors may cause it to buckle or collapse if you remove the water too quickly.

-After 24 hours, remove another cubic foot of water and let it stand for another full day.
-From then on, you can begin to remove 2 to 3 cubic feet of water every 24 hours until your basement is completely empty.
+After 24 hours, remove another foot of water and let it stand for another full day.
+From then on, you can begin to remove 2 to 3 feet of water every 24 hours until your basement is completely empty.